MI-SIM/MI-SIM.github.io/_posts/01-01-17-misiminterface.md

 ### Models

-In this version of MI-Sim, six common ecological motifs describing interactions between two distinct species, plus one extended motif that consists of three interacting species are modelled.
+In this version of <span style="font-family:Courier;">MI-Sim</span>, six common ecological motifs describing interactions between two distinct species, plus one extended motif that consists of three interacting species are modelled.
 The seven motifs are simple networks commonly observed at both micro- and macro-scales, and provide a theoretical basis by which biologists and ecologists can understand and visualise ecological interactions.